Paolo-Maffei/xplproject/xpllib.Net/branches/feature fragment.basic schema/xpllib/ReadMe.txt

   - xPLDevice.LogMessage method added.
 This method will send a log.basic message on the network.
 See log.basic schema documentation for details.
-  - Receiving queue has been added, instead of completely handling a message it is now posted in a receiving queue, where a separate thread will colect and handle them.
+  - Receiving queue has been added, instead of completely handling a message it is now posted in a receiving queue, where a separate thread will collect and handle them.
     This to speed up socket operations and prevent loss of messages.

 FIXED in 5.4